What is this medication?

 COMMON BRAND NAME(S): DUPIXENT

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-parasitic (helminth) infection
+- Parasitic (helminth) infection

-an unusual or allergic reaction to dupilumab, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to dupilumab, other medicines, foods, dyes, or preservatives

-pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or healthcare provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.